C4 Logo Return to main site

 WHO target: No target set

-Status: Nationally, the prevalence of HPV16 or 18 in 2023 in screened women aged 25-74 years was very low at 1.4% reflecting the success of Australia’s HPV vaccination program.
-Other oncogenic HPV types were commonly detected among screening participants, especially in the youngest age groups.
+Status: Nationally, the prevalence of HPV16 and/or 18 in 2024 in screened women aged 25-74 years was very low at 1.4% reflecting the success of Australia’s HPV vaccination program.
+The other 12 oncogenic HPV types were commonly detected among screening participants, especially in the youngest age group.

 Find out more: